Implant Post-Op Instructions

 Diet

-Drink plenty of fluids.
-Avoid hot liquids or food.
-Soft food and liquids should be eaten on the day of surgery.
-Return to a normal diet as soon as possible unless otherwise directed.
+Drink plenty of fluids, but avoid hot liquids or foods on the day of surgery.
+Stick to soft foods and liquids initially, and return to a normal diet as soon as you feel comfortable unless instructed otherwise.

 Antibiotics